artack/symfony-ohdear-command/README.md

 Features
 --------

-- Provides out of the box functinoality for Scheduled tasks
+- Provides out of the box functionality for Scheduled tasks

 Installation